thestackcollective/curriculum-site/job_seekers/resources/terminal_directions.md

 ---

 ## Overview
-Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu/profiles).
-These portfolios can be used during your job hunt - you can send out links to your profile, and Turing staff may share your profile to employers who come to us asking for candidates.
+TheStackCollective provides a space for professional portfolios on [our website](https://terminal.thestackcollective.org/profiles).
+These portfolios can be used during your job hunt - you can send out links to your profile, and TheStackCollective staff may share your profile to employers who come to us asking for candidates.

 ### How to Set It Up
 You will receive an email invitation from the Career Dev team inviting you to create a Terminal profile.
 If you have not received this invite, you can request an invite by reaching out to Megan McMahon - @megan on slack.

 To set up your profile:
-* Log into Terminal at [https://terminal.turing.edu/developers/sign_in](https://terminal.turing.edu/developers/sign_in)
+* Log into Terminal at [https://terminal.thestackcollective.org/developers/sign_in](https://terminal.thestackcollective.org/developers/sign_in)
 * Go to “Edit Profile” from account menu
 * Fill out profile until all sections are complete
 * A Career Specialist will review your profile and approve for publishing or request additional changes
 * For more info on how to set this up, [watch this demo](https://drive.google.com/file/d/1NqHrdkr0B5wEvEaH9Z8dJK56TcSJoV_t/view)

 ### When your profile is complete:
-* Make sure you've met the [requirements for publication](https://careerdev.turing.edu/resources/terminal_directions).
+* Make sure you've met the [requirements for publication](https://careerdev.thestackcollective.org/resources/terminal_directions).
 * Click “Request Review”
 * A Career Specialist will review your profile and approve for publishing or request additional changes to be completed before it can be published.

-Once published, your profile will be visible on the main alumni directory at [terminal.turing.edu/profiles](https://terminal.turing.edu/profiles) as long as you are participating in job search support until you get your first job.
+Once published, your profile will be visible on the main alumni directory at [terminal.thestackcollective.org/profiles](https://terminal.thestackcollective.org/profiles) as long as you are participating in job search support until you get your first job.
 While you are actively job searching, the Career Dev team will use your portfolio in referrals to companies.

 ### About Me Section
 What do you want your profile to say about you?
 Write out a rough draft of your professional story considering using this framework: